-- absent -female not present on the rookery - rest -female laying down flat and could have been yawning, changing position without walking, or rubbing nose on the rocks recording associations until June 16th for Sugarloaf Island, and July 9th for Lowrie Island.
+During each behavioural scan, I also recorded if females were near their pups (mother-pup association).
+A pup was scored as being with his or her mother if it was within one pup length away from the mother.
+The observation efforts used to calculate the percent association excluded the perinatal period, and observations when the presence of a mother on the rookery was uncertain or obscured from our view.
+In 1994, observation efforts for mother-pup associations were less than in 1995 because my assistants and I did not start recording associations until June 16th for Sugarloaf Island, and July 9th for Lowrie Island.
 As a result, observation efforts for mother-pup associations, ranged from 42.0 - 286.8 hours in 1994, and from 115.8 - 491.3 hours in 1995.
 I did not exclude the smaller observation efforts in 1994 because most of the data for Lowrie Island would have been omitted.
 The number of females used in 1994 for this analysis is less for Lowrie Island because by July 9th, six of the females we were following had moved their pups away from the breeding area and were no longer seen.
 The effect of pupping date on time mothers spent with pups was not considered in this analysis.